Dogwalker-kryt/Drive-Manager-for-Linux/README.md

 ## Currently worked on:

 - new program directory from .var to .local
-- config file and general main executable
+- config file and launcher
 -  TUI, CLI
 -  The Log file issue
 - new command wrapper